ktbeck/SlugRoulette/README.md

   Shreya: I have used a timeOut function so that the website will get a new version of the chatbox every so often.
 Try to find a better way to implement this.
 Also, you will have to give user the option to add a password when they make a chat server.
 THIS PASSWORD CANNOT BE NORMALLY STORED IN A STRING OR ELSE IT CAN BE EASILY STEALED.
 After all this, help Kyler with his task.

   Kyler: Look into the scroll wheel for the chatbox.
 Also look into how we are going to upload images.
+In charge of FriendsList.

 ----------------------------------------------------------------------------------------------------------------------------------------
 Try to get this done by this thursday.
 We are running low on time and I hope you guys take this seriously.